 Wal-Mart Faces Personal Injury Suit After Customer Rammed With Shopping Cart

-A personal injury lawsuit was filed against Wal-Mart recently by a 70-year-old Texas woman who claims an employee struck her with a shopping cart and caused injuries.
+A lawsuit filed against Wal-Mart by a 70-year-old Texas woman claims an employee struck her with a shopping cart and caused injuries.

 Betty E. Wheat said the force coupled with the surprise of the impact led to her fall near the entrance of the Lewisville, Tx. branch of big box chain of stores, and in the process she injured her hip, according to the Southeast Texas Record.